 Ngā Kaimahi | Our Team

-I am the newest member of the PADA team coming onboard as the Events and Administration Manager.
+I have come on board as the Events Manager.
 I am really excited to be working with the PADA team as I am passionate about their mission to eliminate the stigma surrounding perinatal mental health.

 In 2007 I became a mother for the first time and experienced postnatal depression.
 The lack of education and support I experienced became a shaping influence on my next 15 years, which found me involved in organizations such as Parents Centre, Bellyful, Mothers Network, Kindergarten Associations and school committees.